ethstorage/w3drive/README.md

 <br>

 ### SimpleW3Drive
-SimpleW3Drive is used to manage user uploaded files.
+SimpleW3Drive is used to manage user-uploaded files.

 #### Storage structure
 ```